How To Break Bad Habits And Start Forming Habits That Matter

 Forming Habits By Changing Your Mindset

 Finally, to establish and stick to a healthy new habit, you need to adapt your thinking.
-The good news is that these changes support not only your new habit but healthy self-esteem and success in all areas of life.
+The good news is that these changes support not only your new habit but healthy self-esteem and success in all areas of life, which contributes to being able to overcome the fear of rejection too.

 One of the most powerful things you can do in this area is to tell yourself “I don't” rather than “I can't” when you're trying to reject a bad habit and replace it with a good one.